-With average bills running into thousands of pounds, you could be storing up huge headaches for your loved ones if you don’t address the problem of Inheritance Tax.
-It's traditionally considered a problem that only affects the richest.
-In reality, Inheritance Tax is a growing issue for middle class families.
+With average bills running into thousands of pounds, you could be storing up huge headaches for your loved ones if you don’t address inheritance tax.
+Traditionally, it’s considered a problem that only affects the richest in society.
+But in reality, it’s a growing issue for middle class families.

 Things you need to know

-- As well as this, you have a main residence nil rate band which is being gradually introduced from April 2017, reaching £175,000 per person by the 2020/21 tax year.
+- As well as this, you have a residence nil rate band which began to be gradually introduced from April 2017, and will reach £175,000 per person by the 2020/21 tax year.

 - Your estate is made up of everything you own, less any liabilities and we can help you estimate how much yours is worth.

 - There are many ways you can make plans towards addressing your inheritance tax liability